graze/sprout/docs/index.md

 ```

 This will create a set of `.sql` files locally containing the data in your database.

-!!! warning
-    Currently you need to create the directories before running this command (or let it fail and tell you what you need
-    to create)

 ### Seed your data